 It May Take Time to Process Your Accident Report

 Accident reports may not be immediately available through the TxDOT website.
-It takes time for them to process.
-The officer who wrote the report first has to submit it.
+It takes time for law enforcement officers to process them.
+The officer who wrote the report first must submit it.
 If you cannot locate your accident report, keep checking the website in the following weeks.

 If you believe there is an issue with your report, contact the TxDOT directly.
-If you wrote down the ID number of the report at the scene of the accident, you can use this information to help the department locate your report.
+If you wrote down the ID number of the report at the accident scene, you can use this information to help the department locate your report.
 The name of the police officer who wrote the report may also help.

-When you are involved in a car accident in Texas, you, the primarily at-fault driver, and any passengers in the involved vehicles might have varying recollections of the details of the collision.
+When you’ve been in a car accident in Texas, you, the primarily at-fault driver, and any passengers in the involved vehicles might have varying recollections of the details of the collision.
 Objective (unbiased) details of the collision can help your lawyer prove fault and assign financial liability in the aftermath of a collision.

 Information your lawyer might glean from the crash report includes: